causify-ai/tutorials/class_project_instructions/Projects/stumpy_Project_Description.md

-### Tech Description of Stumpy
+### Description

-Stumpy is a powerful Python library designed for time series analysis, particularly for computing matrix profile, which allows for efficient similarity search and anomaly detection in time series data.
-Its key features include:
+Stumpy is a powerful Python library designed for time series analysis, particularly for computing matrix profile, which is used for motif discovery, anomaly detection, and similarity joins in time series data.
+It provides efficient algorithms that allow for fast and scalable analysis of large time series datasets.

+**Features:**
-- Fast computation of matrix profiles for time series data.
+- Computes the matrix profile for time series data, enabling efficient motif discovery.
-- Anomaly detection capabilities to identify unusual patterns.
+- Supports various distance functions for flexible similarity analysis.
-- Visualization tools to aid in understanding time series relationships.
+- Offers tools for anomaly detection and time series segmentation.
-- Support for various distance metrics to tailor analyses.
+- Provides optimized implementations for performance on large datasets.

 ---

-### Project Blueprint 1: Anomaly Detection in Financial Time Series
+### Project 1: Anomaly Detection in Energy Consumption Data
 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal of this project is to detect anomalies in historical stock prices, optimizing for the identification of unusual price movements that could indicate market manipulation or significant events.
+**Project Objective**: The goal is to detect anomalies in energy consumption data from household appliances.
+Students will optimize the identification of unusual consumption patterns that could indicate faulty devices or unexpected usage.

-**Dataset Suggestions**: Use historical stock price data available from public financial APIs or platforms like Kaggle.
-Look for datasets that include daily open, high, low, and close prices for various stocks.

-**Step-by-Step Plan**:
-1. **Data Collection**: Gather historical stock price data from a public financial dataset on Kaggle.
-2. **Feature Engineering**: Create features such as moving averages, volatility measures, and daily returns.
+**Dataset Suggestions**: Look for public datasets related to energy consumption on platforms like Kaggle or government energy databases.

+**Tasks**:
+- **Data Collection**: Gather household energy consumption data and preprocess it to ensure consistency.
-3. **Model Training**: Use Stumpy to compute the matrix profile for the time series data.
+- **Matrix Profile Calculation**: Use Stumpy to compute the matrix profile of the time series data to identify normal patterns.
-4. **Use of the Tool**: Apply Stumpy’s anomaly detection algorithms to identify points in the time series that deviate significantly from expected behavior.
-5. **Evaluation Metrics**: Evaluate the performance of the anomaly detection using precision, recall, and F1-score.
+- **Anomaly Detection**: Set thresholds based on matrix profile values to flag potential anomalies.
-6. **Visualization**: Create visualizations to highlight detected anomalies against the original time series data.
+- **Visualization**: Create visualizations to show detected anomalies against the original data for interpretation.

+**Bonus Ideas (Optional)**:
-**Bonus Ideas**: Compare results with traditional statistical anomaly detection methods, or apply the model to different stocks to see how the results vary.
+- Compare results against traditional statistical methods for anomaly detection.
+- Implement user-defined thresholds for anomaly detection based on domain knowledge.

 ---

-### Project Blueprint 2: Predictive Maintenance Using Sensor Data
+### Project 2: Motif Discovery in Stock Price Time Series
 **Difficulty**: 2 (Medium)

-**Project Objective**: The aim of this project is to predict equipment failures in industrial machinery by analyzing sensor data, optimizing for the early detection of potential issues.

-**Dataset Suggestions**: Utilize publicly available datasets that contain time series data from industrial sensors, such as vibration or temperature readings, found on Kaggle or open government data portals.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download time series sensor data related to machinery from an open dataset repository.
-2. **Feature Engineering**: Extract features such as rolling averages, peaks, and trends from the raw sensor data.
-3. **Model Training**: Compute the matrix profile using Stumpy to identify patterns and potential anomalies that precede equipment failures.
+**Project Objective**: The aim is to identify recurring patterns (motifs) in stock price time series data.
+This can help in predicting future price movements based on historical patterns.

+**Dataset Suggestions**: Access historical stock price data from public financial APIs or platforms like Yahoo Finance or Kaggle.

+**Tasks**:
+- **Data Acquisition**: Collect stock price data for selected companies over a significant time period.
+- **Preprocessing**: Clean and normalize the data to ensure it is ready for analysis.
-4. **Use of the Tool**: Leverage Stumpy to visualize the matrix profile and identify critical time points for maintenance.
+- **Matrix Profile Computation**: Utilize Stumpy to calculate the matrix profile and identify motifs in the stock price data.
-5. **Evaluation Metrics**: Assess the model's predictive power using metrics like accuracy, ROC-AUC, and confusion matrix.
-6. **Visualization**: Develop visual reports to communicate findings, including time series plots and matrix profile visualizations.

-**Bonus Ideas**: Implement additional predictive models (e.g., regression or classification) to compare with the results obtained from Stumpy, or explore different sensor types to enhance the analysis.
+- **Pattern Analysis**: Analyze the identified motifs to understand their implications on future price movements.
+- **Visualization**: Visualize motifs on the stock price time series to illustrate the findings.

+**Bonus Ideas (Optional)**:
+- Create a predictive model using identified motifs to forecast future stock prices.
+- Explore the impact of external events (e.g., earnings reports) on the identified motifs.

 ---

-### Project Blueprint 3: Climate Change Impact Analysis
+### Project 3: Time Series Segmentation for Climate Data Analysis
 **Difficulty**: 3 (Hard)

-**Project Objective**: This project aims to analyze the impact of climate change on temperature anomalies over time, optimizing for the detection of significant deviations from historical temperature patterns.
+**Project Objective**: The project focuses on segmenting climate data time series to identify distinct climatic periods or trends.
+The goal is to optimize the segmentation process to better understand climate change impacts.

-**Dataset Suggestions**: Use publicly available climate data sets that include historical temperature records from government environmental agencies or platforms like Kaggle.
+**Dataset Suggestions**: Obtain climate data from open government databases or platforms like NOAA (National Oceanic and Atmospheric Administration).

-**Step-by-Step Plan**:
-1. **Data Collection**: Acquire historical temperature data from open climate datasets available on government portals or Kaggle.
-2. **Feature Engineering**: Generate features such as seasonal averages, temperature trends, and anomalies over different time frames (e.g., monthly, yearly).
+**Tasks**:
+- **Data Collection**: Gather climate data (temperature, precipitation, etc.) over several years.
+- **Data Preprocessing**: Clean and preprocess the data to handle missing values and outliers.
-3. **Model Training**: Utilize Stumpy to compute the matrix profile for the temperature time series data to identify anomalies.
+- **Matrix Profile Analysis**: Use Stumpy to compute the matrix profile for time series segmentation.
-4. **Use of the Tool**: Analyze the matrix profile to detect periods of significant temperature deviation, indicating climate change effects.
+- **Segment Identification**: Analyze the matrix profile to identify significant changes in climate patterns and segment the data accordingly.
-5. **Evaluation Metrics**: Use statistical tests to validate the significance of detected anomalies and assess the model's effectiveness.
-6. **Visualization**: Create comprehensive reports and visualizations, including time series plots, matrix profiles, and geographical plots of temperature anomalies.

-**Bonus Ideas**: Extend the analysis to include other climate variables (e.g., precipitation) and compare the results, or implement machine learning models to predict future temperature trends based on historical anomalies.
+- **Trend Analysis**: Evaluate the implications of identified segments in the context of climate change and visualize the segmented data.

+**Bonus Ideas (Optional)**:
+- Compare the results with traditional segmentation techniques (e.g., k-means clustering).
+- Investigate the effects of specific climatic events (e.g., El Niño) on the identified segments.

+---

+These projects encourage students to engage with time series data while applying Stumpy for practical machine learning tasks.
+Each project is designed to enhance their understanding of anomaly detection, motif discovery, and segmentation in real-world datasets.